Trevor H. Kaye, MD

 The American Board of Internal Medicine certified me in 1978.

-Since 1979 I have practiced primary care Internal Medicine in the Watertown-Belmont-Cambridge area and for the same period have been a Harvard Medical School Clinical Instructor in Medicine and on the active staff at Mount Auburn Hospital, a H.M.S. affiliated community teaching hospital.
+Since 1979 I practiced primary care Internal Medicine in the Watertown-Belmont-Cambridge area and for the same period was a Harvard Medical School Clinical Instructor in Medicine and on the active staff at Mount Auburn Hospital, a H.M.S. affiliated community teaching hospital.

-Practicing medicine is my passion.
-I am dedicated to providing my patients with the best possible care, within a warm and supportive environment.
-I believe that getting to know my patients as individuals is an integral part of treatment.
-Its hard to believe that I have now done this for 40 years and despite the stresses of practicing as a primary care physician at this time, I would do it again in a heart beat.
-This website may, at times, be lighthearted and my patients know that I like to hear a good joke or about a good book or movie, so although I don't take myself too seriously, I take the privilege and responsibility of practicing medicine very seriously.
+Practicing medicine has always been my passion, and I remained dedicated to providing my patients with the best possible care, within a warm and supportive environment.
+I continue to believe that getting to know patients as individuals is an integral part of treatment.
+I did this for 50 years, and despite the stresses of practicing as a primary care physician at this time, I would do it again in a heart beat.
+This website may, at times, be lighthearted and my patients knew that I always liked to hear a good joke or about a good book or movie, so although I have never taken myself too seriously, I always took the privilege and responsibility of practicing medicine very seriously.

 "When I close the door to the exam room and it’s just the patient and me, with all the bureaucracy safely barricaded outside, the power of human connection becomes palpable.
 I can’t always make my patients feel better, but the opportunity to try cannot be underestimated."

-This quote by Danielle Ofri, MD describes exactly how I feel about what I do.
+This quote by Danielle Ofri, MD describes exactly how I feel about what I have done over the years.

 "I think the joy of medicine is really the relationship with the patients over a long period of time".